jpastuszek/httpthumbnailer/README.md

 ### Defining thumbnailing operations

-To define new thumbnailing operation define block like:
+To define new thumbnailing operation provide block like this:

 ```ruby
 thumbnailing_method('operation_name') do |image, width, height, options|